Comparison chart contrasting GLP-1 drugs as a temporary fix against microbiome and SCFAs, which rebuild the system for lasting metabolic health

 4. A Science-Based Blueprint for Long-Term Metabolic Stability

-A sustainable metabolic foundation requires strengthening the internal systems that regulate appetite, inflammation, energy, and hormonal signalling.
+A sustainable metabolic foundation requires strengthening the internal systems that regulate appetite, inflammation, energy, and hormonal signaling.

 A. Restore SCFAs (Metabolic Messaging Molecules)